Vocational Education and Training (VET) courses are one of the fastest growing areas of education in secondary school.

 VET Courses Delivered Onsite

-ICT30120 – Certificate III in Information, Digital Media and Technology
+ICT30120 – Certificate III in Information Technology

-School of Isolated and Distance Education (SIDE), RTO Code:52601
+School of Isolated and Distance Education (SIDE), RTO Code: 52601

-FSK10219 – Certificate I in Skills for Vocational Pathways
+BSB20120 – Certificate II in Workplace Skills

 At the Rutherford Trade Training Centre: